malramsay64/usyd-beamer-theme/README.md

     git submodule add https://github.com/malramsay64/usyd-beamer-theme.git

-To incorporate that directory into the path $\LaTeX$ searches add the following before the `\usetheme` directive
+To incorporate that directory into the path LaTeX searches add the following before the `\usetheme` directive

     \makeatletter